Innovative technologies don’t have to be expensive or complicated.

 The low-cost incubator is made up of a cardboard chamber, designed to be disposed of after use by one infant, and a reusable heating unit.
 The cardboard packs down flat, so it can be easily transported.
 It is straightforward to assemble—almost like a pop-up book, Rao says.

-The clinical trial was a collaborative effort.
-It involved Rao; Phoenix Medical Systems, a commercial partner that provided the cardboard incubators; and researchers at Sri Ramachandra Institute of Higher Education and Research (SRIHER), who conducted the study.
+The clinical trial was a collaborative effort supported by the U.S. Food and Drug Administration.
+Subawards supported Phoenix Medical Systems, which provided the cardboard incubators, and researchers at Sri Ramachandra Institute of Higher Education and Research (SRIHER), who conducted the study.

 The study involved 96 preterm babies, ranging from 32 to 36 weeks old, without health complications.
 By limiting the clinical trial to babies that were relatively well, the researchers were able to focus on the performance of the incubators, says Ashok Chandrasekaran, associate professor of neonatology at SRIHER.